-In their new book, Under Western Skies: Visionary Gardens from the Rocky Mountains to the Pacific Coast (Timber Press, April 2021), author Jennifer Jewell and photographer Caitlin Atkinson take us on a journey to 36 gardens that celebrate the diverse landscapes of the western United States, each of which reflects the very soul of the land on which they grow.
+In her new book, Under Western Skies: Visionary Gardens from the Rocky Mountains to the Pacific Coast (Timber Press, April 2021), author Jennifer Jewell takes us on a journey to 36 gardens that celebrate the diverse landscapes of the western United States, each of which reflects the very soul of the land on which they grow.

 DATE AND TIME

 Thursday, April 1, 2021

 Live on Zoom

 REGISTRATION - Registration for this webinar has ended.

 ABOUT JENNIFER JEWELL

 Jennifer Jewell is the creator and host of public radio’s award-winning weekly program and podcast, Cultivating Place, Conversations on Natural History and the Human Impulse to Garden.
 She lives and gardens in interior Northern California; The Earth in Her Hands: 75 Extraordinary Women Working in the World of Plants (Timber Press, March 2020) was her first book.
 Her second, in collaboration with photographer Caitlin Atkinson, Under Western Skies, Visionary Gardens from the Rockies to the Pacific, is due out from Timber Press in late April 2021.

 Roderick Wyllie is an award-winning landscape architect and founding principal of Surfacedesign, Inc. He brings a comprehensive knowledge of plants and years of experience working on both public and private projects.
 Leading the office's residential, estate and vineyard design efforts, Roderick integrates his passion for craft and vast knowledge of material construction to inform all phases of the design process.